 * Age not less than 22 years;

-- Posses a degree in civil engineering/structural engineering or degree in some other engineering discipline recognized by AICTE and/or have equivalent qualification accepted by the Governing Council
+- Possesses a degree in civil engineering/structural engineering or equivalent degree recognized by AICTE and accepted by the Governing Council

 - Engaged in design of structural engineering works.